noopur-phadkar/Neo4j-Product-Recommendation-System/README.md

 # Product-Recommender-System
-This is a Real-Time Product Recommender System with Graph Databases: Leveraging Neo4j and BigQuery for E-commerce Data Analysis
+In this repository, I'm documenting my progress as I learn about Graph databases by building a Real-Time Product Recommender System with Neo4j.

 ## Recommendation Systems